open5e/open5e/content/srd/classes.md

 #### \
 Spellcasting Focus

-You can use a musical instrument (see chapter 5, “Equip-­‐‑ment”) as a spellcasting focus for your bard spells.
+You can use a musical instrument (see chapter 5, “Equip-ment”) as a spellcasting focus for your bard spells.

 ### Bardic Inspiration